HannahHuckstep/PhlashNAMe/index.md

 Cell_Surface_Receptor | If the node is a Cell Surface Receptor this column with have the values 'CELL_SURFACE_RECEPTOR' otherwise it will be left blank.
 These are the lists of Cell surface receptors for [Human](https://www.uniprot.org/uniprot/?query=goa:(%22cell%20surface%20receptor%20signaling%20pathway%20involved%20in%20cell-cell%20signaling%20[1905114]%22)%20(reviewed:yes%20organism:%22Homo%20sapiens%20(Human)%20[9606]%22)&format=list) and [Mouse](https://www.uniprot.org/uniprot/?query=goa:(%22cell%20surface%20receptor%20signaling%20pathway%20involved%20in%20cell-cell%20signaling%20[1905114]%22)%20(reviewed:yes%20organism:%22Mus%20musculus%20(Mouse)%20[10090]%22)&format=list).
 UniProt_Gene_Name | The gene name associated with that UniProt ID from UniProt.
 Integrated | If the node is from PhosphoSitePlus the value will be True.
-ABUNDANCE_SCORE_ | The abundance score mapped from the data for a node.
+ABUNDANCE_SCORE_* | The abundance score mapped from the data for a node.
 There may be multiple Abundance scores in a single database derived from multiple experiments.
-Each row labelled ABUNDANCE_SCORE_ will contain the experiment name in the suffix after the last '_'.
+Each row labelled ABUNDANCE_SCORE_* will contain the experiment name in the suffix in place of the *.
-SUPPORT_SCORE_ | The support score mapped from the data for a node.
+SUPPORT_SCORE_* | The support score mapped from the data for a node.
 There may be multiple Support scores in a single database derived from multiple experiments.
-Each row labelled SUPPORT_SCORE_ will contain the experiment name in the suffix after the last '_'.
+Each row labelled SUPPORT_SCORE_* will contain the experiment name in the suffix in place of the *.

+> "WriteDBtoSIF" , takes an input database [-idb] and an output path [-op]

-To write the SIF and attribute files the java command requires the input database directory and the path to the direcory you'd like the output created in.
+To write the SIF and attribute files, PhlashyNAMe requires the input database directory and the output directory path.
 The command is as follows:
 ```
 java -jar ./path/to/jars/ReactoSitePlus.jar -m WriteDBtoSIF -idb ./path/to/graph/ -op ./path/to/output/
 ```

-To then load the SIF file into cytoscape, first open the cytoscape application.
-Next click the network button (highlighted in red in the figure below).
+The SIF file can then be loaded into Cytoscape by clicking the network button from the tool bar (highlighted in red in the figure below).

 ![Cytoscape Network Button](https://user-images.githubusercontent.com/9949832/120894578-81172280-c65c-11eb-9e3a-d2da0ccb2ff5.png)

 Next, navigate to your SIF file and open it.
-I do not recommend a network view is made at this point as the network is incredibly large and cytoscape often crashes while attempting to make a network view this large.
-Following this, click the attribute file button (highlighted in red in the figure below).
+I **do not** recommend creating a network view at this stage as the network is quite large and may crash Cytoscape (layout computation is an intensive task).
+Following this, click the attribute file button from the tool bar (highlighted in red in the figure below).

 ![Cytoscape Attribute Button](https://user-images.githubusercontent.com/9949832/120894665-fb47a700-c65c-11eb-8576-4179716395da.png)

-Navigate to your attibute file and open it.
+Navigate to your attribute file and open it.
 As in the figure below, make sure the Node_ID column is chosen as the key column.
 You can also change the value type of the attributes.
 One change you may like to make is to ensure the ABUNDANCE_SCORE_ and SUPPPORT_SCORE_ columns are set to numeric values.

 ![Cytoscape attributes](https://user-images.githubusercontent.com/9949832/120894779-950f5400-c65d-11eb-871a-9d3e8a0c3597.png)

 Now your database should be ready to be explored.
-You may select nodes from the node table (make sure to left click the highlighted nodes and choose 'Select nodes from selected rows') and create a newtork view using the button highlighted in the figure below.
+You may select multiple nodes from the node table and create a network view for the subnetwork induced by these nodes using the button highlighted in the figure below.
+Make sure to right click the highlighted nodes and choose 'Select nodes from selected rows' to ensure the nodes are selected.

 ![Cytoscape new network button](https://user-images.githubusercontent.com/9949832/120895262-8164ed00-c65f-11eb-9c49-383c636fe57f.png)